-Mission Crusade and Youth Crusade Initiation Ceremony
+Mission Crusade Initiation Ceremony

 About

-Determination depends on willingness to pursue the Christian life and commit to the Mission Crusade or Youth Crusade.
+After someone makes their prayer of Consecration to the Sacred Heart of Jesus, and inquires about joining the Mission Crusade, they will be contacted by a Crusade official to discuss if, how, and when you can undertake this initiation ceremony.
+Determination depends on willingness to pursue the Christian life and commit to the Mission Crusade.
 This commitment is not binding, and may reasonably be undertaken for a short time, but it should still be a serious commitment.
+Someone can’t enroll themself into the Mission Crusade.

-Preferably, any who seek to become a Knight or a Lady should undergo a time of discernment before initiation.
+Preparation: Preferably, any who seek to become a Knight or a Lady should undergo a time of discernment before initiation.
 It is recommended for them to pray to Jesus about their consideration and meditate on the love of His Sacred Heart.

-This initiation ceremony can be adapted flexibly, whether in a small chapel, a church, a stadium, outdoors, or on a video call.
+Location: This initiation ceremony can be adapted flexibly, whether in a small home, chapel, a church, a stadium, outdoors, or on a video call.
 It is deeply spiritual and so reverence for Jesus Christ, who is present to us, should be respected.
 It is possible to make suitable additions to this ceremony, but nothing shall be taken away.

 Initiation Ceremony